 Additional History and Statistics for BCLS Certification

 The roots of CPR and BCLS certification date clear back to the year 1740 when The Paris Academy of Sciences recommended the use of mouth-to-mouth resuscitation for recent victims of drowning.
 In 1903, Dr. George Crile was the first medical professional to report the successful performance and use of chest compressions in an effort to save a human life, further deepening the importance of the current day BCLS certificate.
-Finally, in 1960 CPR was officially developed and endorsed by the American Heart Association.
-At that time the American Heart Association started training healthcare providers in what would later become BCLS certification.
+Finally, in 1960 CPR was officially developed and endorsed into a course that would later become BCLS certification.
 CPR combines mouth-to-mouth respiration and chest compressions to help promote the flow of oxygen rich blood to reach the vital organs like the brain, heart, lungs and kidneys.
 CPR is designed to keep a victim alive until advanced procedures can be used, such as defibrillation.

 Sudden cardiac arrest kills more than 900 Americans each day.
 It has been shown that even just 20 minutes of CPR instruction can help save a life.
 Those earning a BCLS certificate have the potential to save many lives.
 Those who have earned a BCLS certificate will be more prepared in the event of a choking, drowning, heart attack, severe allergic reaction, electric shock, a drug overdose, and many other emergency situations.
 Victims double or triple their chances of survival if they are given immediate CPR in an emergency situation.
 For every minute CPR is delayed, the chances of survival have been shown to decrease by about 10 percent.
 If you are BCLS certified you can work immediately to help save someone’s life.